-Sailing to Beaulieu is one of those magical trips that you will want to repeat again and again.
-Within the heart of the New Forest the Beaulieu River and a few miles upstream the 18th century shipbuilding village of Buckler’s Hard occupy a superb location surrounded by oak woodland within the Beaulieu Estate.
+A bareboat charter should include sailing to Beaulieu.
+It is one of those magical trips that you will want to repeat again and again.
+Within the heart of the New Forest, the Beaulieu River and a few miles upstream the 18th-century shipbuilding village of Buckler’s Hard occupies a superb location surrounded by oak woodland within the Beaulieu Estate.

 Buckler’s Hard has been in the private ownership of the Montagu family since it was founded in 1724.